 But all is not lost.
 There are plenty of things we can do to build our systems to be safer and keep them this way.
 As given in these examples, many of the vulnerable systems are vulnerable because of not applying ideas from past lessons learned in the software industry.

 Here is a list of security measures you can employ for your systems and your code to protect them against known security vulnerabilities.
 As you read, you will find that many of them are directly related to the exploits we discussed above.

 1. Keep your systems up to date.

 After a vulnerability is documented, operating systems, frameworks and libraries eventually get fixed.
 It is mostly the systems that are left behind, the ones that are still not updated weeks/months after the vulnerability is documented and a patch is released who fall prey.
 These are easy targets for anyone that are aware of the vulnerability.
-And probably at that point, even a proof-of-concept exploit code is floating around for anyone to read, adapt and use against you.
+And probably at that point, even a proof-of-concept exploit code is around for anyone to read, adapt and use against you.
 Keeping your systems up to date is a fairly cheap method to protect yourself, and it’s worth the effort.

 2. Reduce the attack surface.